Sergeant-Potato/asceweb_app_backend/README.md

 * zope.interface: 6.0
 * python-dateutil: 2.8.2

-**NOTE:** Do not worry in installing all of these libraries individually, an easier way will be shown in the next subsection.
+**NOTE:** Do not worry about installing all of these libraries individually, an easier alternative will be shown in the next subsection.

 4.**Visual Studio Code:** Also know as _VS Code_, this is a text editor created by the **Microsoft Corporation** that can be used to compile, debug and run computer programs with their own programming languages, like Python, C and C++.
 This is the [link](https://code.visualstudio.com/) of the Download Page of the program.

 ### Installation
-Given that it all depends on the Operating System (OS) being used, after installing **Git**, **Python 3** and **Visual Studio Code** by following their respective installer's steps, now the following steps can be done to install the software found in this repository.
+Given that it all depends on the Operating System (OS) being used, after installing **Git**, **Python 3** and **Visual Studio Code** by following their respective installation steps, the software found in this repository can be now installed.
 As such, the steps are as follows:

-1.Go to the location where the repository is wanted to be downloaded, an example of this location can be in the **Downloads** folder found in Windows, Mac and Linux Operating Systems.
-For this guide a Windows OS is being used, so: **C:\Users\{userId}\Downloads**, is the location path.
+1.Go to the location where the repository is wanted to be downloaded, an example of this location can be in the **Downloads** folder found in the Windows, Mac and Linux Operating Systems.
+For this guide, a Windows OS is being used, so: **C:\Users\{userId}\Downloads**, is the location path.
 It should be noted that _{userId}_ is the name of the user of the Windows account.

 2.In such a location open **Command Prompt (CMD)** or the **Terminal** if using Linux or Mac, and type:
 ```
 git clone {git_url}
 ```
-It should be noted that the **{git_url}** of the repository can be found by clicking on the green button with the **< > Code** found in the webpage of the repository found in GitHub.com.
+It should be noted that the **{git_url}** of the repository can be found by clicking on the green button with the **< > Code** found in the webpage of the repository of GitHub.com.
 An example of a real _Git URL_ with the previous command is:
 ```
 git clone https://github.com/GitHub-Account/asceweb_app_backend.git
 ```
-After the GitHub Repository has been finally downloaded, a new folder, namely: **asceweb_app_backend** should appear.
+After the GitHub Repository has been finally downloaded, a new folder, namely: **asceweb_app_backend**, should appear.

 3.Start the **Visual Studio Code** text editor program and click on **File -> Open Folder**, and a new box that will ask for a folder name should appear.
 The location of the newly downloaded folder should be set, like: **C:\Users\{userId}\Downloads\asceweb_app_backend**.
-After the folder has been opened in _Visual Studio Code_, the following list of content should appear on the left side of the screen:
+After the folder has been opened in _Visual Studio Code_, the following list of contents should appear on the left side of the screen:
 ```
 ASCEWEB_APP_BACKEND
 	> _pycache_